RHuebsch13/YogiBear/README.md

 ## Existing features

 Navbar dropdown: this only becomes visual when the screen real estate is less than 768px, making the navbar easily accessible even on a smaller screen.
-The purpose of this is to ensure that the website will work for as many people as possible across as many different devices as possible.
+The purpose of this is to ensure that the website will work for as many people as possible across as many different devices as possible. scrollable videos + pictures, not a real yoga studio, etc

 ## left to implement